mati3230/smartsegmentation/README.md

 * matplotlib
 * gym
 * tensorflow-gpu==1.14 (tensorflow==1.14 without the usage of the GPU can also be used, Use tensorflow==1.5 if no AVX instructions are provided by your CPU)
+	* CUDA and CUDNN has to be installed to use tensorflow-gpu.
+An installation guide can be found [here](https://www.tensorflow.org/install/gpu)

 ## Installation